Jackson Earle Gilliam: Early years and Education

 Gilliam was born on June 20, 1920, in Heppner, Oregon, to Edwin Earle Gilliam and Mary Elizabeth Perry.
 He attended Whitman College where he graduated with honors in 1942.
 After serving in the United States Army from 1942 to 1946, he attended the Episcopal Theological Seminary in Alexandria, Virginia.
 He graduated with a Bachelor of Divinity degree in 1948.
 He then did further study and received a Master of Sacred Theology degree the following year.

 Ordination and Ministry

 He was ordained to deacon on Jun 10, 1948, by William Remington, Suffragan Bishop of Pennsylvania in St Mary's Church in Arlington, Virginia.
 After his ordination to the priesthood in July 1949, he served as rector of St John's Church in Hermiston, Oregon, till 1953, when he became a canon of the Cathedral chapter of St Mark's Cathedral in Minneapolis.
-In 1955, he became rector of the Church of the Incarnation in Great Falls, Montana, a position he has held till 1968.
+In 1955, he became rector of the Church of the Incarnation in Great Falls, Montana, a position he held till 1968.

 Bishop

 In 1968, Gilliam was elected Bishop of Montana.
-He was consecrated on September 16, 1968, in the Roman Catholic Cathedral of St. Helena, Helena, Montana by John E. Hines, Presiding Bishop of the US Episcopal Church.
+He was consecrated on September 16, 1968, in the Roman Catholic Cathedral of St. Helena, Helena, Montana with Presiding Bishop John E. Hines as chief consecrator.
 The co-consecrators were Chandler Sterling, former Bishop of Montana and George M. Murray, Coadjutor Bishop of Alabama.
 He retired in 1985.